Icelk/icelk.dev/doc/public/index.md

 [std-dev](/std-dev/std_dev/), a statistics calculation library with support for regression (multiple estimators), standard deviation, etc.

 [fractal-renderer](/fractal-renderer/fractal_renderer/), a multi-threaded fractal renderer (soon running on the GPU) with support for the Mandelbrot, Julia sets, and the Barnsley fern.
-Doc aren't very good since this is a binary.
+Documentation isn't very good since this is a binary.

 [sitemap-iter](/sitemap-iter/sitemap_iter/), a small library to iterate the pages of a website according to it's sitemap.
 Used by [kvarn-search](https://github.com/Icelk/kvarn-search) when crawling.